xingheng/xingheng.github.io/_posts/2022-05-31-run-bash-script-repeatedly.md

 modified: 2022-05-31
 ---

-> Run bash script repeatedly.
+> Hey, your long-running command has been finished.

 #### Loop